JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Results and discussion

 \subsection{Comparison with isolated SFGs and similar overdensities}

-The morphological and SED-fitting analyses performed in this work have revealed that, despite showing a wide range of morphologies, all the objects from our sample are, in general, extended and massive star-forming galaxies.
-When plotted on the SFR$-$\Mstar plane (Fig.~\ref{fig:SFR_Ms}), GN20, GN20.2a and BD29079 lie above the star-forming main sequence (SFMS) at $z$\,\simi4 \citep{Speagle+14,Schreiber+15} by more than the intrinsic scatter of the MS (i.e., \simi0.3\,dex,\,\citealt{Whitaker+12}), while GN20.2b is compatible with being in high-mass end of the main sequence.
-This is consistent with the morphological results, that revealed that GN20.2b is the only object in the sample classified as ETG, presenting the highest S\'ersic index and the smallest effective radius.
+The morphological and SED-fitting analyses performed in this work have revealed that despite displaying a wide range of morphologies, all the objects from our sample are extended and massive star-forming galaxies overall.
+When plotted on the SFR$-$\Mstar plane (Fig.~\ref{fig:SFR_Ms}), GN20, GN20.2a and BD29079 lie above the star-forming main sequence (SFMS) at $z$\,\simi4 \citep{Speagle+14,Schreiber+15} by more than the intrinsic scatter of the MS (i.e. \simi0.3\,dex,\,\citealt{Whitaker+12}), while GN20.2b is compatible with being in high-mass end of the main sequence.
+This is consistent with the morphological results, which revealed that GN20.2b is the only object in the sample classified as ETG, presenting the highest S\'ersic index and the smallest effective radius.
 This difference in the sSFR (up to a factor of \simi10) suggests that these galaxies are in different evolutionary stages.
 While GN20b is at an advanced stage (i.e. lower sSFR, larger mass and more compact structure), GN20 and GN20.2a are in a earlier stage, forming stars at a larger rate.
-Although GN20, GN20.2a and BD29079 are above the SFMS, only the two DSFGs present sSFR compatible with the "Starburst region" defined in \citet{Caputi+17} (i.e.,\, log(sSFR/yr$^{-1}$)\,>\,$-$7.6).
-When comparing with other galaxies at similar redshift we observe that, in general, our sample is almost 1\,dex more massive than the [CII] emitters from ALPINE at similar redshift \citep{Faisst+20} while it is more similar to the optically-faint galaxies (OFGs) at $z$\,\simi4 drawn from the GOODS-ALMA sample \citep{Xiao+23}.
+Although GN20, GN20.2a and BD29079 are above the SFMS, only the two DSFGs present sSFR compatible with the "Starburst region" defined in \citet{Caputi+17}, namely, \, log(sSFR/yr$^{-1}$)\,>\,$-$7.6.
+When making comparisons with other galaxies at similar redshifts, we generally observe that our sample is almost 1\,dex more massive than the [CII] emitters from ALPINE at similar redshifts \citep{Faisst+20}, while it is more similar to the optically-faint galaxies (OFGs) at $z$\,\simi4 drawn from the GOODS-ALMA sample \citep{Xiao+23}.